mutugi310/React-Exercises/README.md

 Question 3:
 Create a React component that takes a list of items as a prop and displays each item in a list.
 Additionally, add a button next to each item that, when clicked, removes that item from the list.

+Question 4:
+Create a simple form in React with an input field for a user’s name and a submit button.
+When the form is submitted, display an alert with the entered name.
+Make sure to prevent the form’s default refresh behavior on submit.